Brandon Siler: Professional career

+San Diego Chargers

-Siler was projected as a second–to–third round selection in the 2007 NFL Draft.
-However, he was drafted by the San Diego Chargers 240th overall in the seventh and final round of the 2007 NFL Draft.
+Siler was projected as a second–to–third round selection in the 2007 NFL draft.
+However, he was selected by the San Diego Chargers 240th overall in the seventh and final round of the 2007 NFL draft.

-Siler, who also served as the Chargers backup long snapper, earned a spot on the Chargers roster and in 2007, he contributed on special teams, gathering the second highest number of special teams tackles.
+Siler, who also served as the backup long snapper, earned a spot on the Chargers roster.
+In 2007, he contributed on special teams, gathering the second-highest number of special-teams tackles.
 In 2008, he continued excelling on special teams and received more time on defense.
 His playing time expanded with the four-game suspension of Stephen Cooper.

+Kansas City Chiefs

 On July 31, 2011, Siler signed with the Kansas City Chiefs.
 He was placed on the injured reserve list due to an Achilles tendon rupture on August 25, and appeared in no games during the 2011 season.
-Siler played in 16 games in 2012, starting four of them.
+Siler played in 16 games in 2012, starting four.
 His contract expired after the 2012 NFL season, and he was not re-signed.
-In five NFL seasons, Siler played in 74 games, started 16 of them, and compiled 180 tackles, two interceptions and three recovered fumbles.
+In five NFL seasons, Siler played in 74 games, started 16 of them, and compiled 180 tackles, two interceptions, and three recovered fumbles.